Gun Rights and the Venezuelan Tyranny.

 This behavior is pretty common when talking about a particular subject: Gun rights.
 Most of my readers are americans, so I can expect some degree of understanding of what does it mean to have a gun.
 Most, if not all, have shot a gun, at least once.
 To think a person has never touched a gun, or even fired it, is laughable.
 But it's not a subject you should laugh about, at least in my situation.

 I'm venezuelan.
-I'm fairly young, 19 years old.
+I'm fairly young, twenty years old.
 I've always lived in a country that presented itself as socialist or communist (as these words were constantly switched and used by Chávez and Maduro).
 I barely remeber those faint years of economical wealth (obviously, coinciding with high prices of oil), and I perfectly remember how the decay of our society and our nation developed 'till the present day.
 However, there's something I was constantly exposed to: Civilian gun control.

 Close to my home there was this gun shop, or military shop, that sold guns and survival gear.
 I even recall laughing just thinking about throwing the shurikens I saw at the showcase.
 Well, this gun shop was almost exclusively visited by military men.
 No civilians.
 Why is this, you ask?
 Civilians where heavily restricted when it came to gun carrying; a suffocating burocracy stopped almost everyone to get a gun.
 Only cops, soldiers, and ex-LEOs (Law-Enforcement-Officer) could carry freely.

 Even before Chávez, the left-leaning policies of AD and COPEI built this culture of "guns are bad" or "guns kill people".
 The concept of defending one's property or one's family, was completely destroyed by the populist measures socialdemocracy (and subsequently, socialism) implanted.